Germany confirms another case of H5N8 bird flu on a farm

 All poultry on the farm has been slaughtered and a quarantine area set up around it.

-A series of outbreaks of the disease, which in the past has led to major disruptions and slaughtering programs in Europe’s poultry industry, have been reported in Europe in past weeks.
+A series of outbreaks of the disease, which in the past has led to major disruptions and slaughtering programmes in Europe’s poultry industry, have been reported in Europe in past weeks.

 A previous case was found in a wild bird in Germany in January and in a farm bird earlier in March.